kantale/BME_17/README.md

 ### Exercises
 [In this repository there is a file containing 25 exercises](exercises.md).
 These exercises are covering easy to medium common programming tasks.
 The deadline for delivering your solutions is *TBA*.

-#### How to hand over solutions.
+#### How to hand over solutions
 To hand over solutions send an email to [kantale@ics.forth.gr](mailto:kantale@ics.forth.gr).
 On the subject or on the beginning of your email you will have to mention your name.
-On the mail you can copy-paste the solutions.
+On the mail you will have to copy-paste the solutions one after the other.
 On the top of each solution there should exist a python comment in the following format:

 ```python
 # exercise <NUMBER>